Chronology of World History

 • Finnish troops vacate Koivisto island.
 [1]

-• Australian Prime Minister Menzies writes to High Commissioner Stanley Bruce in London, England, suggesting it is vital that a German defeat include "soft" peace terms, foreseeing a possible new alignment of nations including Britain, France, Germany, and Italy against Russia.
+• Australian Prime Minister Robert Menzies writes to High Commissioner Stanley Bruce in London, England, suggesting it is vital that a German defeat include "soft" peace terms, foreseeing a possible new alignment of nations including Britain, France, Germany, and Italy against Russia.
 [10]

 • German air force sinks two German destroyers, killing 578.
 [1]